Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Target selection

 \subsection{Targets for MUSE follow-up}

-From the sample with single-slit spectra, and after applying all the selection cuts described above, we retained only those targets whose spectral decomposition showed no evidence for a stellar secondary component.
-We then applied additional constraints to ensure that the selected systems were observable from Paranal (Dec~$< +15^{\circ}$) and sufficiently bright in the near-infrared to serve as tip-tilt reference stars for the MUSE adaptive optics system ($J<17.5$).
+From the subset of GMP-selected sources with available spectroscopic data (both fiber and single-slit spectra), and after applying all the selection cuts described above, we retained only those targets whose spectral decomposition showed no evidence of a stellar secondary component.
+We then applied additional constraints to ensure that the selected systems were observable from Paranal (Dec~$< +15^{\circ}$) and sufficiently bright in the near-infrared to serve as tip-tilt reference stars for the MUSE AO system ($J<17.5$).
 J magnitudes were obtained from 2MASS \citep{Skrutskie06}, VHS \citep{McMahon13}, and other surveys.
-In cases where the objects were too faint to be detected, we estimated their magnitudes from a linear combination of the observed $R_p$ and $B_p$ magnitudes from Gaia \citep{Gaia_EDR3_1}, with a typical uncertainty of $\sim0.27$\,mag \citep[see Appendix of][]{Scialpi24}:
+In cases where the objects were too faint to be detected, we estimated their magnitudes from a linear combination of the observed $R_p$ and $B_p$ magnitudes from \textit{Gaia} \citep{Gaia_EDR3_1}, with a typical uncertainty of $\sim0.27$\,mag \citep[see the appendix of][]{Scialpi24}:

 Applying this procedure to the full GMP-selected AGN sample, we identified the best 150 targets suitable for MUSE-NFM follow-up observations.
-These sources span the redshift range $0.5 \lesssim z \lesssim 3.5$, as higher-redshift AGN are rarely detected by Gaia, and exhibit angular separations between $\sim0.15\arcsec$ and $\sim0.8\arcsec$ (corresponding to physical separations of approximately $1$–$7$ kpc across this redshift range), consistent with two AGN hosted within the same galaxy \citep[e.g.,][]{Volonteri22,Chen23b}.
+These sources span the redshift range $0.5 \lesssim z \lesssim 3.5$, as higher-redshift AGN are rarely detected by \textit{Gaia}, and exhibit angular separations between $\sim0.15\arcsec$ and $\sim0.8\arcsec$ (corresponding to projected physical separations of approximately $1$–$7$ kpc across this redshift range), consistent with close AGN pairs in interacting or merging systems.
+Simulations suggest that at such separations the SMBHs may often reside within a common merger remnant \citep[e.g.,][]{Volonteri22,Chen23b}.

+These sources span the redshift range $0.5 \lesssim z \lesssim 3.5$, as higher-redshift AGN are rarely detected by \textit{Gaia}, and exhibit angular separations between $\sim0.15\arcsec$ and $\sim0.8\arcsec$ (corresponding to projected physical separations of approximately $1$–$7$ kpc across this redshift range), consistent with close physical AGN pairs in merging systems \citep[e.g.,][]{Volonteri22,Chen23b}.

-\section{The Cosmic Duets Large Program}
+\section{The Cosmic Duets large program}